Table of Contents

 This way the micro-content brings the pillar content to the viewer in a faster, more informal way, leaving the viewer eager to read more.

-How to Get Started With Social media
+How To Get Started With Social Media

 There’s always a starting place when it comes to building your platform on social media.
-Here are a few key tips to help you get started on social media and give you a firm grasp of what you need to know before sharing your first post.
+Here are a few key tips to help you get started on social media management and give you a firm grasp of what you need to know before sharing your first post.

 Set goals for your social media account.